Camino-statue-blisters

 Blisters are going to show up at one point sooner or later.
 Whether you are a seasoned hiker, take perfect care of your feet, have the perfect socks and boots, or not.
 You can have that one day where you put your socks on with a small pressure point that you feel too late.
 Or you get one between your toes from your flip-flops.
 It will probably happen to you at some point.

-What I carried with me is a very small sewing kit in my first aid kit.
-In there a cotton thread and the lighter in my pocket to disinfect the needle with.
+What I carried with me was a very small sewing kit in my first aid kit.
+In there was a cotton thread and a lighter in my pocket to disinfect the needle with.
 Be sure to sanitize the cotton thread at home by soaking it in alcohol or a safe disinfectant.
 Bag it up in a small clean Ziploc to prevent it as much as possible from contamination.

 The old trick that always works best in my opinion is to puncture the blister with the needle and drag the cotton thread through.
 And leaving the thread in there for a half hour or so.
 That way the blister can properly drain out.
 Expose it to air and sunshine to speed up the process.
 You can follow along with the professionally made demonstration down below: